dogtail9/DocumentationMarkdownToHtml/README.md

 ### Gulp
 ![](Media/010_Gulp.PNG)
-*Run the BuildDocumentation, add the --BuildNumber argument*
+*Run the BuildDocumentation task, add the --BuildNumber argument and set the working directory to the Documentation folder*

 ### Copy and Publish Build Artifacts
 ![](Media/011_CreateArtifact.PNG)